 The following process is followed during a practice review:

-- Questionnaires: The firm is notified by email that it has been selected for practice review and will receive a Scheduling Questionnaire and Tax Management Questionnaire for completion.
-If the firm is a non-assurance office, it will also receive a Confidential Client List used for file selection.
+- Questionnaires: The firm is notified by email that it has been selected for practice review and will be asked to complete a Scheduling Questionnaire and Tax Management Questionnaire.
+If the firm is a non-assurance office, it will also be asked to complete a Confidential Client List used for file selection.

-- Schedule Dates/Times: Once the firm has returned the Scheduling Questionnaire, it is reviewed by the Director of Practice Review to determine the length of the time needed to conduct the review.
+- Schedule Dates/Times: Once the firm has returned the Scheduling Questionnaire, it is reviewed to determine the length of the time needed to conduct the review.
 The firm will then be contacted by the Practice Review Coordinator to schedule the dates(s) for the review.

 - These general procedures will be followed before and during the office visit:

-- Firm review of report: Copies of the Draft Practice Review Report will be forwarded to the firm for review from the Director of Practice Review in advance of presentation to the Practice Review Committee.
-Prior to submitting the report to the Committee, the firm must acknowledge the contents by signing the last page of the Draft Practice Review Report and returning it to CPA Alberta by the specified deadline.
+- Firm review of report: Copies of the Draft Practice Review Report will be forwarded to the firm for review from the Associate Director of Practice Review in advance of presentation to the Practice Review Committee.
+Prior to submitting the report to the Committee, the firm must acknowledge the contents by completing the online declaration in the CPA Alberta portal by the specified deadline.

 The Committee encourages members to submit written comments concerning the content of the Draft Practice Review Report.
 There may also be times when a response from the firm is required and this will be noted in the report.
 The Committee considers both the Draft Practice Review Report and the firm’s comments when forming its assessment of the firm.